l-const/shortcuts-overlay/README.md

 </div>

-A keyboard shortcuts overlay for the COSMIC DE in a semi-transparent overlay surface.
+A keyboard shortcuts overlay for the COSMIC™ DE in a semi-transparent overlay surface.
 - [X] The overlay is *only* displayed  as long as a specific predefined hotkey is pressed, similar to how it works on Android for various tablets.
 - [X] The overlay is only displayed only on the output/display that has focus and changes accordingly.